The-Balance-FFXIV/balance-static/content/guide/zyrks-bullshit-guide-to-the-principles-of-healing.md

 It’s also somewhat common for healers to blame other healers when misinterpreting the situation.
 A lot of healers will become irritated with their cohealer because they feel like they’re doing all the healing while their cohealer just DPSes.
 But, there is a strong tendency among less experienced healers to heal very inefficiently, and heal far more than necessary.
 And if one healer is already healing far more than is necessary, there’s no point in the other healer adding even more healing on top of it.
 Perhaps the other healer wants to use their most efficient tools like Medica II, or maybe Indomitability.
 But a healer who’s already taking it upon themselves to spam Medica and Cure II to inefficiently keep the party topped off at all times doesn’t leave any room for an efficient Medica II or Indomitability from the cohealer.
 A lot of times, when one healer seems to be healing very little compared to the other healer, it’s because they’re trying to be efficient and the other healer isn’t leaving them anything to heal because they’re healing inefficiently.

 This is both a warning against being too judgmental and a warning that you may find yourself feeling like you’re not doing any healing if you’re trying to be efficient.
 Don’t worry.
 It’s simply the natural conclusion you’ll arrive at if you’re trying not to do unnecessary healing and your cohealer seems to have taped down their Medica hotkey.
 If you do find yourself annoyed that a cohealer isn’t healing much, I encourage you to consider whether or not you’re leaving them anything to heal.

-Failing to Adapt
+## Failing to Adapt

-TL;DR - Don’t be too rigid.
+*TL;DR - Don’t be too rigid.
 You might want to play a certain way, but sometimes the success of the party dictates that you just need to bite the bullet and play it safe.
 It might even require that you play a little riskier because the group needs the extra DPS.
-Your purpose is to facilitate the success of the party at the end of the day (within reason), even if it’s not always pretty.
+Your purpose is to facilitate the success of the party at the end of the day (within reason), even if it’s not always pretty.*

 On the other side of the coin, sometimes you need to adapt your play to compensate for things that aren’t your fault.
 One size does not fit all.
 Some groups are better or more reliable at mitigation.
 Some groups can’t even remember that they have mitigation.
 It’s not efficient, but it’s also not necessarily within your control.
 And at the end of the day, it’s your job to try to get the party through the encounter.
 Sometimes, that means playing safer.
 Maybe it means putting up shields that are usually unnecessary, maybe it means putting on more piety gear to compensate for having to cast a lot of Raises.
 You’re still a healer, and you should still try your best to perform to the best of your ability in whatever environment you find yourself in.
-Don’t be that guy who just keeps saying “Well, this is how we do it in my group and it’s fine!”
+Don’t be *that guy* who just keeps saying “Well, this is how we do it in *my* group and it’s fine!”
 This isn’t that group.
 Suck it up.
 Adaptability is the mark of a great healer.

+---

-Learning and Improvement
+# Learning and Improvement

 Learning is an ongoing process.
 It is neverending.
 If you ever think you have nothing left to learn, you’re wrong, full stop.
 The game is always changing, and we must grow and change with it.
 You should never stop learning, because as a healer, there is almost always something you can do better, regardless of your level of play.
 You can always improve.

-Learning Tools
+## Learning Tools

 Advanced Combat Tracker (ACT) is a parser.
 It reads the information your game client is sending and receiving and spits it all out to you in a way that you can easily read.
 Most people simply use it to measure DPS, but it contains a huge wealth of information beyond that.

 FFLogs is a website to which people can upload ACT logs.
 FFLogs further organizes the data from ACT and gives you all kinds of freedom and tools to delve into combat logs in a much more user friendly and accessible way.
 It can be used to easily check all kinds of important information.
 Basically anything you can think of, you can see it on FFLogs.
 FFLogs also has DPS and clear time leaderboards, but that’s another matter entirely.
 The true beauty of FFLogs is in making data accessible.
 It’s an excellent learning tool.
 Trying to learn and improve without all this information is like trying to teach yourself to paint without ever looking at the canvas.

-Identifying Areas for Improvement
+## Identifying Areas for Improvement

 One of the most helpful things you can do with FFLogs is examine other people’s logs.
 If you’re uncertain about how to handle a certain part of a fight, you can simply go look at other people’s logs to see how they handled it.
 Find a good clear with the same healer comp as your group, and look at what they did to get an idea of how you can handle it.
 This is also great for optimization, because you can compare your own methods to other people’s methods.
 In that case, you’ll either decide that their method is more efficient and you’ll have a new, more efficient way of doing something, or you’ll decide that you prefer your own method for your group, and you can be more confident that you’re doing the right thing after having considered the alternatives.

-Another incredible learning tool is xivanalysis.
+Another incredible learning tool is [xivanalysis](https://xivanalysis.com/).
 When provided with an FFLogs URL, this tool goes through it and attempts to identify mistakes, pointing out things like incorrect oGCD weaving, Aetherflow stack management, cooldown usage, DoT uptime, etc. It’s not perfect, and may never be, but it’s an amazing tool that can instantly give you a lot of information about your play, from big picture mistakes to small optimizations.
 It’s always undergoing changes and development to make its analysis even more robust, and I highly recommend that you try it out.

+---

-Interpreting FFLogs Data
+# Interpreting FFLogs Data

-Seriously, context is everything
+### Seriously, context is everything

-TL;DR - If you’re examining healer logs, you’ve really got to dive deep to get the full picture.
+*TL;DR - If you’re examining healer logs, you’ve really got to dive deep to get the full picture.*

 Delving further into your own logs, you can closely examine your own play and potentially identify things you could be doing better.
 Here, I’ll outline how to properly inspect and interpret logs to identify areas for improvement or potential problems.
 It might seem like overkill, but healer logs can be very easy to misinterpret, because you have to look at so many different things to see enough of the picture to make a sound judgment.

-Summary
+## Summary

-TL;DR - The Summary tab doesn’t really say anything meaningful on its own.
-We have to go deeper.
+*TL;DR - The Summary tab doesn’t really say anything meaningful on its own.
+We have to go deeper.*

 On the Summary tab, you’ll see a brief, simplified overview of some key information.
 It’ll display every party member’s damage dealt and healing done, the total damage taken by the group by each ability, and a list of deaths with timestamps.
 On its own, this page says very little.
 It’s good for seeing DPS and taking note of any deaths in the run, but the healing metric on its own doesn’t mean much at all.

-Casts
+## Casts

-TL;DR - Check the Casts tab to see if it sets off any alarms that imply the healer might be spending a lot of time doing nothing (sub 20 CPM is definitely a red flag for most fights).
+*TL;DR - Check the Casts tab to see if it sets off any alarms that imply the healer might be spending a lot of time doing nothing (sub 20 CPM is definitely a red flag for most fights).
 Also see if it looks like they’re casting a huge amount of GCD heals or underusing oGCDs.
-But this still doesn’t tell us everything.
-We have to go deeper.
+But this still doesn’t tell us everything. **We have to go deeper**.*

 On the Casts tab, you’ll find a very important metric.
-This page displays everyone’s number of casts, active time (as a percentage), and CPM (casts per minute).
+This page displays everyone’s number of casts, active time (as a percentage), and **CPM** (**c**asts **p**er **m**inute).
 When inspecting someone’s logs, this is usually the first page I check, because standing around not casting is one of the most common and worst offenders when it comes to poor healing performance.
 A “good” CPM varies by fight and circumstances, but you can compare your CPM to other healers with fast clear times or high DPS rankings to get an idea of what you should be aiming for under ideal circumstances.